 Since vanpools typically share a common destination or workplace, riders first check to see if there is an existing vanpool with an empty seat available that goes to the desired destination.
 EZ Ride offers a list of vanpools with available seating.
 Check the list and if you find a match, contact the driver/ coordinator and discuss the details, including costs, pickup routes and schedules.

 If you decide to start your own vanpool, EZ Ride can help.
-Since there are two van sizes to pick from, you will need either 7 or 15 riders.
+There are several van sizes to pick from, which can accommodate 7 or 15 riders.
 You may recruit these riders at your company or you may consult EZ Ride’s list of riders who are interested in joining a vanpool.

 Leasing your van

 One of the financial benefits of vanpooling comes from financial subsidies that come from NJ Transit.
 To qualify for these subsidies, you must lease your van from a NJ Transit approved vanpool provider.
 EZ Ride can provide you with a list of approved providers near you.
 For a vanpool application, click here.